Muhtasim-Rasheed/crust-engine/docs/crust-language.md

 - `list[index] = value`: Assigns a value to a specific index in a list.
 Example: `my_list[0] = "apple"`
 - `object["key"] = value`: Assigns a value to a specific key in an object.
 Example: `my_object["name"] = "John"`

+!!! note
+    As of 0.3.2, the syntax `list.0` and `object.name` are supported.

 ### Block Statements

 Block statements are multi-line statements that perform a many actions in one go.
 They are used to define functions, loops, and conditionals.
 Block statements are enclosed in curly braces `{}`.
 There are 9 block statements in Crust: